AllieBaker21/Sentiment-Analysis-Project/README.md

 <br><br>

-This project was developed with the collaboration of <a href="https://github.com/ABaker91">Allie Baker</a> and
+This project was developed with the collaboration of <a href="https://github.com/lvieirao">Leti Vieira Odorici</a> and
 <a href="https://github.com/SamL153">Samuel Louissaint</a>.